 Collectors wishing to work with manufacturers as part of their collection and recycling network must register with Indiana E-Cycle.

-Collectors can include local units of government, solid waste management districts, curbside collection programs, manufacturer mail back programs, and any other collection program (in Indiana or elsewhere) in which covered electronic devices (CEDs) are collected from covered entities (households, small businesses, and public schools in Indiana).
+Collectors can include local units of government, solid waste management districts, curbside collection programs, manufacturer mail back programs, and any other collection program (in Indiana or elsewhere) in which covered electronic devices (CEDs) are collected from covered entities (households, small businesses, public schools, and charter schools in Indiana).
 Manufacturers receive incentives for utilizing recycling facilities located in Indiana (10% incentive) and for collecting CEDs in non-metropolitan counties in Indiana (50% incentive).

 Please review the Indiana E-Cycle Collectors Fact Sheet (available on the IDEM Fact Sheets page) for detailed information about the role of collectors in Indiana E-Cycle.